Saltar al contenido

 As a retired member, you will receive a pension statement in January each year.

-The year’s maximum pensionable earnings amount is set by the federal government.
-We use this amount to calculate your annual contributions to the plan.
+The year's maximum pensionable earnings is an amount set by the federal government.
+Find out how it may affect your pension.

 If you leave your job with an employer participating in the plan, you will need to make some decisions about your pension.